-Results: Fall 2020 realized a 6.1 percentage point increase in freshmen currently being on track to complete their Math, English, and earn 30 credits by the end of their first year (62.5%).
+For fall 2020 we saw a 6.1 percentage point increase in freshmen currently being on track to complete their Math, English, and earn 30 credits by the end of their first year (62.5%).
 Much of this gain is attributed to the 14.4 percentage point increase of fall freshmen attempting 15 or more credits in the fall semester.
-Overall, 87.3% of our incoming freshmen were registered as full-time (0.7 percentage point increase from fall 2019) of which 52.1% of those students are enrolled in 15 credit hours or more for the fall.
+Overall, 87.3% of our incoming freshmen were registered as full-time (.7 percentage point increase from fall 2019) of which 52.1% of those students are enrolled in 15 credit hours or more for the fall.
 The increase in students attempting 15 or more credits is attributed to the move to pre-registration of all incoming first-year students to 15 credits as the default rather than a recommendation.
 However, we did realize significant declines in students being on track to complete English and Math in the fall semester.
 We attribute this to the following factors: 17% increase of the fall freshman class, continued growth of our Dual Enrollment program, and the move to test optional that resulted in a significant increase in students requiring either the co-requisite English or co-requisite Math courses further reducing instructional capacity.
 Priority was given to fall freshmen needing the co-requisite English and STEM pathway majors needing MATH 1101 or MATH 1111.
 We intentionally shifted a high percentage of freshmen to enroll in math for the spring semester due to the fall capacity.
 We anticipate the percentage of freshmen enrolled in math to significantly increase.
 In addition, we are advising fall freshmen into English to increase our percentage of freshmen taking English in the first year.
-We have realized gains in the percentage of students enrolling in the summer which is aligned with our work to increase participation in the summer as the graduation rate for students enrolling in at least one summer is 64% versus 7% for those who do not enroll in a summer term.
+We have realized gains in the percentage of students enrolling in the summer which is where we anticipate and are advising students who have not enrolled in 6 semester hours of English by the end of the spring to pick up their additional English hours.